Functional Safety (ISO26262) and Automotive SPICE Training

 There are modules on functional safety concept, system architectural design, technical safety concept, system and integration testing and safety validation, plus exercises.

 The modules include how-to on preparing hardware compliant with ISO26262, how-to on making sure that hardware and software are complementary to achieve project safety goals.
-HW Development Lifecycle; HW requirements; HW Architecture and Design; HW Analysis; Hardware Testing; exercises.
+Hardware development lifecycle; hardware requirements; hardware architecture and design; hardware analysis; hardware testing; exercises.

 For the following roles

-Our specialists will help you figure out which areas of FuSa and ASPICE should be covered and what it means for system design and its validation.
+Our specialists will help identify which FuSa and Automotive SPICE areas are mandatory for your project and what it means for system design.

 Managers